 Unlike the prior ads, this image will go below your copy and should be square to maximize the space you are given.
 I wouldn’t worry about sharing a photo that is 90 x 90 pixels.
 Instead, just make sure that it’s square and it will be scaled down.

 With each of these Facebook ad types, the character limit for copy is 90.
-This means that you need to get to the point and provide a call to action within 90 characters, which is a challenge.
+This means that you need to get to the point and provide a A call-to-action is a button or link on your ad that suggests the action you want your audience to take.
+Examples: "Learn More" or "Sign Up." within 90 characters, which is a challenge.

 Once again, you’ll control this copy when promoting an external URL or promoting your Page.
 But if you’re promoting a Page post, the ad will be based on the actual description that you used within that Post.